 Dube, Arindrajit, T. William Lester and Barry Eidlin.
 August 2007.
 “Firm Entry and Wages: Impact of Walmart Growth on Earnings Throughout the Retail Sector.” http://papers.ssrn.com/sol3/papers.cfm?abstract_id=841684.

 Dube, Arindrajit, T. William Lester and Barry Eidlin.
 November 2007.
-“A Downward Push: The Impact of Walmart Stores on Retail Wages and Benefits.”
-Available at http://laborcenter.berkeley.edu/a-downward-push-the-impact-of-wal-mart-stores-on-retail-wages-and-benefits/.
+“A Downward Push: The Impact of Walmart Stores on Retail Wages and Benefits.” https://laborcenter.berkeley.edu/a-downward-push-the-impact-of-wal-mart-stores-on-retail-wages-and-benefits/.

 Engardio, Pete.
 January 29, 2007.
 “Beyond the Green Corporation.”
 BusinessWeek, issue 4019.